Rylsee: 2021 - present

 To celebrate the entry of skateboarding into the Olympic Summer Games programme, Rylsee was commissioned by The Olympic Museum to design a limited-edition olympic skateboard.
 The project eventually evolved into Rylsee creating a ‘skateable sculpture’ titled ‘A New Chapter’ – the design aimed to “blur the lines between sport and art” - Rylsee, 2022.
 The sculpture was exhibited at the front of The Olympic Museum in June 2022, before being donated to the city of Lausanne in April 2023, where it has since been permanently installed at the Vidy Bowl skatepark near the IOC headquarters.

-In 2023, Rylsee was entrusted with the creation of the official poster for the 58th Montreux Jazz Festival – an honor shared with other influential Swiss and international artists such as Keith Haring, Nikki de Saint Phalle, Andy Warhol, James Rizzi, David Bowie, Malika Favre, Zep, Julian Opie, Yoann Lemoine (Woodkid) and Jean Tingueli.
+In 2023, Rylsee was entrusted with the creation of the official poster for the 58th Montreux Jazz Festival.
 His poster design plays on the idea that Montreux Jazz Festival is a kind of ‘ephemeral city’– capturing the wild night of festival-goers and their adventures, whether festive, romantic, comical, hallucinatory or subversive.
-In true Rylsee-style, the poster design houses many ‘easter eggs’, including dedications to his family and friends, and references to his style and previous work; including a reference to his own poster and a tribute to three other, iconic Montreux posters.
+In Rylsee-style, the poster design houses many ‘easter eggs’, including dedications to his family, friends, and references to his style and previous work; including a reference to his own poster, and a tribute to three other Montreux posters.

 Some of his clients include; Caran d'Ache, Moleskine, International Olympic Committee, Nike, LinkedIn, Converse, HP, Opinel, Red Bull, KaDeWe, Native Instruments, Nidecker, and Swiss rapper Di-Meh.